Chris Paris: ISO consultant and founder of Oxebridge Quality Resources International.

 Chris: I think one of the biggest stumbling blocks for companies is identifying processes.
-It’s the thing that I found is most problematic for companies, because when they have not properly identified their processes, they then go off in the wrong direction, measuring the wrong thing or measuring something that doesn’t give that much return of investment for their time and energy.
+It’s the thing that I found is most problematic for companies because when they have not properly identified their processes, they then go off in the wrong direction, measuring the wrong thing or measuring something that doesn’t give that much return of investment for their time and energy.
 It wasn’t something I thought of originally.
 I discovered this from working with 200+ ISO 9001 clients around the world.
 Many companies hadn’t identified their processes properly.
 By teaching them to understand that it doesn’t have to be that complicated, that they can identify these processes in whatever language it is that they are using in their company.
-By “language,” I mean the common terminology of that company, the jargon that they use.
+By “language,” I mean the company’s common terminology, the jargon that they use.

 Once they have identified the processes that are meaningful to them, they can come up with real-language ways to measure the processes and the things that are written in a simple way that could be understood by everybody in the company, in the language of the people that are using them.

 Another process might be human resources.
 Their goal is to have good employees.
 It’s simple.
 But how do you make sure that you have good employees?
-It might be turnover rate.
+It might be the turnover rate.
 It might be looking at exit interview data.
 It might be looking at employee feedback or employee performance.

 Chris: I think that they don’t know what a process is.
 There’s a good reason for this.
-This is not ignorance on any one’s part, because there’s a lot of disagreement on what a process is between industries.
+This is not ignorance on anyone’s part because there’s a lot of disagreement on what a process is between industries.
 There’s a vast disagreement between what a process is in the chemical industry versus electronics, for example.
 And certainly, then you get into software development, everyone has a different opinion.
 There is no global definition of it.

-Also, companies hire consultants or buy into a program, et cetera, whatever it might be, and become slaves to that author’s vision of what a process is.
+Companies hire consultants or buy into a program, et cetera, whatever it might be, and become slaves to that author’s vision of what a process is.
 If that doesn’t fit your company, you’re already again on the wrong track.
 The company has to define what it is, what a process is, not anyone else.
 They may need guidance, but that’s it.

 In the ISO world, a process is whatever you want to measure.
 It’s an aspect, an activity of the company that you want to elevate to measuring something.

 Chris: Answering a phone, writing an email, parking your car, eating lunch… these are all processes by the technical definition, but we don’t want to measure them.
-So what does the company want to elevate to that I call the “Big P” process, which would then be measured?
+What does the company want to elevate to that I call the “Big P” process, which would then be measured?
 That might be something like purchasing.
 It’s activities such as manufacturing or software development, those critical activities.
 Once they understand what a process is, then they get off on the right foot.
-But I have had these conversations for 15 years and I always joke, if you put 10 quality professionals in a room and ask what a process is, you’ll get 11 definitions!
+But I have had these conversations for 15 years, and I always joke, if you put 10 quality professionals in a room and ask what a process is, you’ll get 11 definitions!

 Chris: Well, the ISO 9001 process approach is written in clause 4.1 of the ISO 9001 standard.
 It’s fairly simple, and the first thing it says is to identify your processes, which again is the trick that people have the hardest time with.

 One of the great metrics for measuring how well management is doing is simply making a table of all the other processes and whether they’ve hit their goals.
-If X number of processes have not, measure that percentage.
+Suppose X number of processes have not, measure that percentage.
 If too many objectives have not met their goals, then you can assume the management process is not effective.
 That’s a great, easy way to measure how well management is doing.